Naomi lives and works as a freelance saxophonist in London. She has been Head of Saxophone at the Royal Birmingham Conservatoire since 2008.

-In 2009, at the World Saxophone Congress in Bangkok, Naomi co-founded syzygy, with the aim to perform established contemporary works alongside promoting new music for saxophone quartet. syzygy's debut performance was in the Adrian Boult Hall, Birmingham, as part of the Frontiers + Andreissen Festival, where they performed Louis Andriessen’s Facing Death.
-Following this, syzygy has performed at venues and festivals including the Huddersfield Contemporary Music Festival, the Purcell Room as part of the Park Lane Group Young Artists New Year Series and 'Proud', Camden.
+In 2009, at the World Saxophone Congress in Bangkok, Naomi co-founded syzygy, with the aim to perform established contemporary works alongside promoting new music for saxophone quartet. syzygy has played at Adrian Boult Hall, Birmingham, as part of the Frontiers + Andriessen Festival, where they performed Louis Andriessen’s Facing Death, Huddersfield Contemporary Music Festival, the Purcell Room as part of the Park Lane Group Young Artists Series and 'Proud', Camden.
 In 2014, with support from Help Musician's UK, C.A.S.S and the many kind supporters of a Kickstarter project, syzygy released a debut recording of David Maslanka's 'Songs for the Coming Day'.

-In September 2007 Naomi started teaching at Birmingham Conservatoire and has been Head of Saxophone since 2008.
-She has given masterclasses at a number of institutes including the Royal College of Music, Trinity College of Music, Chetham's School of Music, the Purcell School, the 2017 Andorra SaxFest, the Royal Conservatoires of Antwerp, Brussels and Ferrara.
-She was Musical Director of the 2007 London Saxophone Festival and Artistic Director the 2015 Birmingham Conservatoire Saxophone Day.
-She has taught at the Purcell School, City of London School, Hindhead Summer Course, and for various saxophone days across the UK.
+In September 2007 Naomi started teaching at Birmingham Conservatoire.
+She has given masterclasses at a number of institutes including the Royal College of Music, Trinity College of Music, Chetham's School of Music, Well's Cathedral School, the Purcell School, the 2017 Andorra SaxFest, the Royal Conservatoires of Antwerp, Brussels, Ferrara, Fermo, Lucerne and Amsterdam.
+(Long live Erasmus).
+She has taught at the Purcell School, City of London School, Hindhead Summer Course, and for various saxophone days in the UK.